 Visit the Public Galleries in the Houses of Parliament

-Whatever you say about today’s politics (don’t get me started, I have plenty to say about it all), there’s no denying that it’s anything but boring.
+Whatever you say about today’s politics (don’t get me started, we have plenty to say about it all), there’s no denying that it’s anything but boring.

 Wander Around Borough Market